SpaceyAsteroid/SpaceyAsteroid/README.md

 ### - Pony.town stuff -

-First off, I know my Loser pony looks nothing like Loser, I just like the way it looks!! :3

 If I'm on PT, I'm usually by my friends.
 If I'm not, I'm probably looking for more friends / people that like the same things I do,,,

 Please don't cover my ponies up!!
 I like to be seen.